Discover more from Alex Ewerlöf Notes

 Staff Engineers don’t have direct reports, and this gives us more time.
 What are we supposed to do with that extra time?
 “Sharpen the axe”, as Stephen Covey calls it in 7 habits of highly effective people.

-Your impact depends on having good technical knowledge AND leadership without mandate.
-Like all hard things in life, it’s about the balance.
+Your impact depends on having good technical knowledge AND leadership without a mandate.
+Like all hard things in life, it’s about balance.

 The balance point depends on your interests, current position, and workload.
 In my case, I had to come up with a few hacks to minimize the load of meetings to get focused work done, for example.

-🔴I also opened my TODO list to manage expectations among other thing.
+🔴I also opened my TODO list to manage expectations among other things.
 This paragraph will be replaced with a link to that article when it’s out.

 You need to optimize your paid time to keep up with the technology while serving in leadership capacity.